-The following tables show selected key financial information about the ETF and are intended to help you understand the ETF's financial performance for the past five fiscal years.
-This information is derived from the ETF's annual audited financial statements.
+The following tables show selected key financial information about the ETF and are intended to help you understand the ETF's financial performance for the current interim reporting period and for the past five fiscal years.
+This information is derived from the ETF's annual audited financial statements and the current unaudited interim financial statements.
 Please see the front page for information on how you may obtain the ETF's annual or interim financial statements.